jep180001/CS3354-HACKade/README.md

 - **Head of Music:** *Jung*
 - **Head of Game AI Logic:** *Mackenzie Salinas*
 - **Head of Overall Design & Team Assistant:** *Huyen Huynh*
-      - Be responsible for scheduling group meeting.
-      - Keep up with dealines.